 Symptoms gradually worsen.
 Abdominal pain may become increasingly severe and constant.
 The pain is usually caused by blockage of the bile ducts.
 The stool may become pale.
 People feel tired and uncomfortable.
 They may feel a mass in their abdomen.

 Doctors suspect bile duct or gallbladder cancer when a bile duct is blocked and no other cause is identified.
 Bile duct cancer is suspected especially in people with primary sclerosing cholangitis.
 If people have primary sclerosing cholangitis, blood tests to measure substances secreted by tumors (tumor markers) are done periodically to check for this cancer.

 If results of imaging tests are unclear, endoscopic retrograde cholangiopancreatography (ERCP) is done.
 In this procedure, a flexible viewing tube (endoscope) is inserted through the mouth and into the small intestine.
 A thin tube (catheter) is inserted through the endoscope, and a dye that is visible on x-rays (radiopaque dye) is injected through the catheter into the bile ducts.
 Then x-rays are taken to detect any abnormalities.
-This procedure enables doctors to obtain images and a tissue sample for examination under a microscope (Fig. 2: Understanding Endoscopic Retrograde Cholangiopancreatography).
+This procedure enables doctors to obtain images and a tissue sample for examination under a microscope (see Figure: Understanding Endoscopic Retrograde Cholangiopancreatography).

 If these tests suggest a tumor but are not conclusive, doctors take a tissue sample by inserting a thin needle through the skin into the area thought to be abnormal.
 Ultrasonography or CT is used to guide the needle.

 To determine how extensive the cancer is, doctors may have to make a large incision and directly examine the area (a procedure called open laparotomy).